 Beyond financial stabilisation, we should strive to make OASI and OPA sustainable.
 Long-term sustainable financing of retirement provision requires that the parameters (reference retirement age, OPA conversion rate, OPA minimum interest rate) be set in line with actual conditions and adjusted in line with their development.
 The SIA supports relevant political initiatives.

-Private life insurers manage around one-eighth of occupational pension assets, insure more than two-fifths of actively insured persons (including pure risk insurance) and serve more than one-fifth of pension recipients (sources: FSO, Pension Fund Statistics 2023; FINMA, Data on Operating Statements for Occupational Pensions 2023).
+Private life insurers manage around 11 per cent of occupational pension assets, insure roughly 42 per cent of actively insured persons (including pure risk insurance) and serve roughly 20 per cent of pension recipients (sources: FSO, Pension Fund Statistics 2024; FINMA, Data on Operating Statements for Occupational Pensions 2024).

 Life insurers offer SMEs a comprehensive range of services.
 They compete actively with each other and with other pension providers.
 This is reflected, amongst other things, in varying investment returns, risk premiums and surpluses.